Moukalaba-Doudou National Park

 About Moukalaba-Doudou National Park

-Moukalaba–Doudau is Gabon’s third largest national park and receives far less visitors compared to its more famous counterparts.
+Moukalaba–Doudou is Gabon’s third largest national park and receives far less visitors compared to its more famous counterparts.
 Located about 700 kilometers (435 miles) south of the country’s capital city Libreville, this area is a paradise for anyone wishing to experience an authentic feel of the African wilderness.
-Moukalaba–Doudau covers an area of 4,500 square kilometers (1,700 square miles) and its diverse habitats range from tropical rainforest and grassy savannahs to papyrus swamps.
+Moukalaba–Doudou, sometimes referred to as Moukalaba-Doudau, covers an area of 4,500 square kilometers (1,700 square miles) and its diverse habitats range from tropical rainforest and grassy savannahs to papyrus swamps.
 The park, which also covers some coastal areas, includes the Moukalaba River and the Ndogo Lagoon, while the Doudau Monitains are the largest mountain range in southwestern Gabon, reaching an altitude of 800 meters (2,625 feet).